borntofrappe/game-development/07 Pokemon/Pokemon 1/README.md

 _Please note_: the logic behind the tile is moved to a `Tile` class.

-## Dialogue

-The dialogue state is used to display a short message above a solid overlay.

 ## Stack

 ### StartState

 The game moves to the play state by pressing enter.
-In terms of the stack, the script removes the start state before pushing both the play and dialog counterparts.
+In terms of stack, the script removes the start state before pushing both the play and dialog counterparts.

 ```lua
 if love.keyboard.wasPressed("enter") or love.keyboard.wasPressed("return") then